jasonwjones/essbasepy/README.md

 * HUGE number of update to cleanup Essbasepy for Python 3 and otherwise cleanup the code significantly
 * HUGE thank you to Kevin (Github user nurzen) for all of these updates!
+* If using Python 2.x you may need to use an older (the previous) version of Essbasepy

 ### August 30, 2013